The Age of Continuous Flow Hot Water Heaters

 History of the Continuous Flow Hot Water System and Why it is popular?

-In 1991, continuous flow was introduced into the Australian market place from Japan by Rinnai.
-Now fast forward a bit and a lot has changed in the marketplace since having just the one major manufacturer.
+In 1991, the continuous flow was introduced into the Australian marketplace from Japan by Rinnai.
+Now fast forward a bit and a lot has changed in the marketplace since having just one major manufacturer.
 Today there are 4 major manufacturers with numerous small manufacturers.

 What makes continuous so appealing?
 Not only do you get to always have hot water, but it is also efficient.
 You will see this prominently displayed on the front of the heater.
-The energy efficiency measurements range from 4 star up to 7 star gas efficiency.
-Additionally you may see some buzz words being advertised to make the product sound even better.
+The energy efficiency measurements range from 4-stars up to 7-stars gas efficiency.
+Additionally, you may see some buzz words being advertised to make the product sound even better.
 One that you may come across is “condensing continuous flow”.
 All this means is that it uses exhaust gas as a preheat for the incoming cold water to increase the temperature.
 This in return further increases the efficiency of the heater to 6.7 to 7 stars.

 Continuous flow is absolutely dominated by Japanese manufacturers with some smaller Chinese manufacturers coming into play.
-In Australia, we have not seen as of yet to much of the European manufacturers coming into market.
+In Australia, we have not seen as of yet too many of the European manufacturers coming into the market.

 Below, in addition to telling you the good and the bad- I will also discuss where the continuous flow hot water system is from (manufactured) and at the end will summarize in a quick easy table for comparing the different products.

 Well Established Manufactures in the Continuous Flow Hot Water System Market